elle/beginner-ruby-training/01-00-Day-1-session-slides.md

 1. Confirm the type of objects.
 1. Confirm the level of nested data structures.
 1. Tell a story (to your rubber duck, cat, fellow team member), out loud, about what you are trying to do.
-1. Avoid the rabbit hole, don't yak shave, remember, constantly, exactly what you are trying to do.
+1. Avoid the rabbit hole and try not to yak shave.
-1. One error at a time.
+1. Work through one error at a time.
 1. Run every change you are doing.
 1. Copy the method to Pry or Debugger or Console and try to run it in isolation.
    For example, grab the params sent to the controller action,